agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

   xuance.tensorflow.policies.deterministic_marl.BasicQhead.call(x)

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: xxxxxx.
+  :return: The Q values of the input x.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:class::
   xuance.tensorflow.policies.deterministic_marl.BasicQnetwork(action_space, n_agents, representation, hidden_size, normalize, initialize, activation, device)

+  The basic Q-network that is used to calculate the Q-values of observations.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param n_agents: The number of agents.
   :type n_agents: int
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
-  xuance.tensorflow.policies.deterministic_marl.BasicQnetwork.call(inputs, rnn_hidden)
+  xuance.tensorflow.policies.deterministic_marl.BasicQnetwork.call(inputs, *rnn_hidden, avail_actions=None)

+  Performs a forward pass of the Q-network.
+  It takes an observation, agent IDs, and possibly recurrent hidden states, and produces Q-values.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
   :param rnn_hidden: The final hidden state of the sequence.
+  :param avail_actions: The masked values for availabel actions of each agent.
-  :type rnn_hidden: xxxxxx
+  :type avail_actions: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the new recurrent hidden states, greedy actions, and the evaluated Q-values of the observations for multiple agents.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
-  xuance.tensorflow.policies.deterministic_marl.BasicQnetwork.target_Q(inputs)
+  xuance.tensorflow.policies.deterministic_marl.BasicQnetwork.target_Q(inputs, *rnn_hidden)

+  Computes the target Q-values for the given observation, agent IDs, and recurrent hidden states.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
-  :return: xxxxxx.
+  :param rnn_hidden: The final hidden state of the sequence.
+  :return: A tuple that includes the new recurrent hidden states, and the target Q-values of the observations for multiple agents.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.BasicQnetwork.trainable_param()

-  :return: xxxxxx.
-  :rtype: xxxxxx
+  :return: trainable parameters of the networks.

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.BasicQnetwork.copy_target()

+  Synchronize the target networks.

 .. py:class::
   xuance.tensorflow.policies.deterministic_marl.MFQnetwork(action_space, n_agents, representation, hidden_sizes, normalize, initialize, activation, device)

+  An implementation of MFQ (Multi-Fidelity Q-network) model, which appears to be an extension or variation of the basic Q-network.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param n_agents: The number of agents.
   :type n_agents: int
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MFQnetwork.call(inputs)

+  Performs a forward pass of the MFQ-network.
+  It takes an observation, actions mean, agent IDs, and produces Q-values as inputs, and returns the outputs of the representation, the greedy actions, and the evaluated Q-values.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
-  :return: xxxxxx.
+  :return: A tuple that includes the outputs of the representation, the greedy actions, and the evaluated Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MFQnetwork.sample_actions(logits)

+  Given logits (output of the Q-network), samples actions from a categorical distribution.

   :param logits: The logits for categorical distributions.
-  :type logits: Tensor
+  :type logits: tf.Tensor
-  :return: xxxxxx.
+  :return: sampled actions.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MFQnetwork.target_Q(observation, actions_mean, agent_ids)

+  Computes the target Q-values for the given observation, actions mean, and agent IDs.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: tf.Tensor
   :param actions_mean: The mean values of actions.
-  :type actions_mean: Tensor
+  :type actions_mean: tf.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: tf.Tensor
-  :return: xxxxxx.
+  :return: The target Q-values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MFQnetwork.copy_target()

+  Synchronize the target networks.

 .. py:class::
   xuance.tensorflow.policies.deterministic_marl.MixingQnetwork(action_space, n_agents, representation, mixer, hidden_size, normalize, initialize, activation, device)

+  Part of a multi-agent reinforcement learning setup for QMIX, VDN, or WQMIX algorithms.
+  This class appears to be an extension or modification of the BasicQnetwork class defined above.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param n_agents: The number of agents.
   :type n_agents: int
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param mixer: The mixer for independent values.
-  :type mixer: nn.Module
+  :type mixer: tk.Model
-  :param hidden_size: xxxxxx.
+  :param hidden_size: The sizes of the hidden layers.
-  :type hidden_size: xxxxxx
+  :type hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MixingQnetwork.call(inputs, *rnn_hidden)

+  Processes the input observation using the representation module.
+  Concatenates the state and agent IDs.
+Computes the Q-values using the evaluation Q-head.
+  Optionally masks unavailable actions.
+Returns hidden states, greedy action, and Q-values

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: tf.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type *rnn_hidden: Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the hidden states, greedy action, and Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MixingQnetwork.target_Q(inputs)

+  Similar to the forward method but uses target networks.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
-  :return: xxxxxx.
+  :return: A tuple that includes the hidden states, and Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MixingQnetwork.Q_tot(q, states)

+  Compute the total Q-values using the evaluation mixers.

-  :param q: xxxxxx.
+  :param q: The independent Q-values of n agents.
-  :type q: xxxxxx
+  :type q: tf.Tensor
-  :param states: xxxxxx.
+  :param states: The global states.
-  :type gstates: xxxxxx
+  :type states: tf.Tensor
-  :return: xxxxxx.
+  :return: The tutorial Q-values for the multi-agent team.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MixingQnetwork.target_Q_tot(q, states)

+  Compute the total Q-values using the target mixers.

-  :param q: xxxxxx.
+  :param q: The independent Q-values of n agents.
-  :type q: xxxxxx
+  :type q: tf.Tensor
-  :param states: xxxxxx.
+  :param states: The global states.
-  :type gstates: xxxxxx
+  :type states: tf.Tensor
-  :return: xxxxxx.
+  :return: The tutorial Q-values for the multi-agent team.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.MixingQnetwork.copy_target()

+  Synchronize the target networks.

 .. py:class::
   xuance.tensorflow.policies.deterministic_marl.Weighted_MixingQnetwork(action_space, n_agents, representation, mixer, ff_mixer, hidden_size, normalize, initialize, activation, device)

+  This class is an implementation of Weight QMIX algorithms.
+  It is an extention of the MixingQnetwork by introducing a centralized Q-value computation using a feedforward mixer.
+  It provides the necessary methods to calculate the Q-values for centralized evaluation and target networks

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param n_agents: The number of agents.
   :type n_agents: int
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param mixer: The mixer for independent values.
-  :type mixer: nn.Module
+  :type mixer: tk.Model
-  :param ff_mixer: xxxxxx.
+  :param ff_mixer: The feed forward mixer network.
-  :type ff_mixer: xxxxxx
+  :type ff_mixer: tk.Model
-  :param hidden_size: xxxxxx.
+  :param hidden_size: The sizes of the hidden layers.
-  :type hidden_size: xxxxxx
+  :type hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
-  xuance.tensorflow.policies.deterministic_marl.Weighted_MixingQnetwork.q_centralized(inputs)
+  xuance.tensorflow.policies.deterministic_marl.Weighted_MixingQnetwork.q_centralized(inputs, *rnn_hidden)

+  Compute the centralized Q-values with the evaluation networks.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
+  :param rnn_hidden: The last final hidden states of the sequence.
-  :return: xxxxxx.
+  :return: The centralized Q-values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
-  xuance.tensorflow.policies.deterministic_marl.Weighted_MixingQnetwork.target_q_centralized(inputs)
+  xuance.tensorflow.policies.deterministic_marl.Weighted_MixingQnetwork.target_q_centralized(inputs, *rnn_hidden)

+  Compute the centralized Q-values with the target networks.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
-  :return: xxxxxx.
+  :param rnn_hidden: The last final hidden states of the sequence.
+  :return: The target centralized Q-values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.Weighted_MixingQnetwork.copy_target()

+  Synchronize the target networks.

 .. py:class::
   xuance.tensorflow.policies.deterministic_marl.Qtran_MixingQnetwork(action_space, n_agents, representation, mixer, qtran_mixer, hidden_size, normalize, initialize, activation, device)

+  This class is an implementation of QTRAN algorithms.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param n_agents: The number of agents.
   :type n_agents: int
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param mixer: The mixer for independent values.
-  :type mixer: nn.Module
+  :type mixer: tk.Model
-  :param qtran_mixer: xxxxxx.
+  :param qtran_mixer: The QTRAN mixer.
-  :type qtran_mixer: xxxxxx
+  :type qtran_mixer: tk.Model
   :param critic_hidden_size: The sizes of the hidden layers in critic networks.
   :type critic_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
-  xuance.tensorflow.policies.deterministic_marl.Qtran_MixingQnetwork.call(inputs)
+  xuance.tensorflow.policies.deterministic_marl.Qtran_MixingQnetwork.call(inputs, *rnn_hidden, avail_actions=None)

+  Processes the input observation using the representation module.
+  Concatenates the state and agent IDs.
+Computes the Q-values using the evaluation Q-head.
+  Optionally masks unavailable actions.
+Returns hidden states, greedy action, and Q-values.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
-  :return: xxxxxx.
+  :param rnn_hidden: The recurrent hidden states.
+  :param avail_actions: The mask varibales for availabel actions.
+  :type avail_actions: tf.Tensor
+  :return: A tuple that includes the new recurrent hiddenstates, the representation outputs, greedy action, and Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.Qtran_MixingQnetwork.target_Q(inputs)

+  Calculate the target Q-values of the agents team.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
-  :return: xxxxxx.
+  :return: A tuple that includes the new recurrent hiddenstates, the representation outputs, and the target Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.Qtran_MixingQnetwork.copy_target()

+  Synchronize the target networks.

 .. py:class::
   xuance.tensorflow.policies.deterministic_marl.DCG_policy(action_space, global_state_dim, representation, utility, payoffs, dcgraph, hidden_size_bias, normalize, initialize, activation, device)

+  An implementation of the policies of deep coordination graph (DCG) algorithm.

   :param action_space: The action space of the environment.
   :type action_space: Space
-  :param global_state_dim: xxxxxx.
+  :param global_state_dim: The dimension of the global state.
-  :type global_state_dim: xxxxxx
+  :type global_state_dim: int
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
-  :param utility: xxxxxx.
+  :param utility: The utility module used to calculate the utility values.
-  :type utility: xxxxxx
+  :type utility: tk.Model
-  :param payoffs: xxxxxx.
+  :param payoffs: The payoffs module used to calculate the payoffs between agents.
-  :type payoffs: xxxxxx
+  :type payoffs: tk.Model
-  :param hidden_size_bias: xxxxxx.
+  :param hidden_size_bias: The sizes of the bias hidden layer.
-  :type hidden_size_bias: xxxxxx
+  :type hidden_size_bias: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
-  xuance.tensorflow.policies.deterministic_marl.DCG_policy.call(inputs)
+  xuance.tensorflow.policies.deterministic_marl.DCG_policy.call(inputs, *rnn_hidden, avail_actions=None)

+  Computes the forward pass given an observation, agent IDs, and optional recurrent hidden states.
+  Uses the representation module to obtain outputs.
+  Returns new recurrent hidden states, greedy actions, and evaluated Q values.

   :param inputs: The inputs of the neural neworks.
   :type inputs: Dict(tf.Tensor)
-  :return: xxxxxx.
+  :param rnn_hidden: The last final hidden states of the sequence.
+  :param avail_actions: The mask varibales for availabel actions.
+  :type avail_actions: tf.Tensor
+  :return: A tuple that includes the new recurrent hidden states, greedy actions, and evaluated Q values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic_marl.DCG_policy.copy_target()

+  Synchronize the target networks.

 .. py:class::
   xuance.tensorflow.policies.deterministic_marl.ActorNet(state_dim, n_agents, action_space, hidden_sizes, normalize, initialize, activation, device)

+  A class that defines an actor network for MARL aglorithms based on deterministic policy gradient.

   :param state_dim: The dimension of the input state.
   :type state_dim: int